ranjeet-uoa/Object-Tracking-Algorithms/CKF_and_PF_for_maneuvring_target_1/readme.md

 Please ensure that you have `MATLAB` installed and properly configured to run these scripts.
 ### Filter Initilization
-This folder gives three options for initializing  the filters: 1. 'other' 2.
-'SP' 3.
-'TPD'.
-However, unfortunelty, only 'other' works for all filters implemented for the current problem.
+This folder gives three options for initializing  the filters: 1. `other` 2. `SP` 3. `TPD`.
+However, unfortunelty, only `other` works for all filters implemented for the current problem.